dfinity/response-verification/examples/http-certification/skip-certification/README.md

 }
 ```

-Alternatively, print the URL in the terminal and then open in a browser:
+Alternatively, print the URL in the terminal and then open it in a browser:

 ```shell
 echo http://localhost:$(dfx info webserver-port)?canisterId=$(dfx canister id http_certification_skip_certification_backend)